jpjuliao/factoryfourapi-statuspage/README.md

 - Loading Status: It displays a loading spinner when the application is fetching API statuses.
 - Dark Mode: Users can toggle between light and dark modes for a personalized viewing experience.
-- API Status Display: The `StatusCardGrid` component renders the health status of each API, and the `CountdownTimer` ensures periodic updates.
+- API Status Display: The `CardsGrid` component renders the health status of each API, and the `CountdownTimer` ensures periodic updates.
 - Dark Mode Toggle: The `DarkModeToggle` component provides a button to switch between light and dark modes.

-#### useHealthChecker Hook
+#### useApiChecker Hook

-The `useHealthChecker` hook encapsulates the logic for fetching and updating API statuses.
+The `useApiChecker` hook encapsulates the logic for fetching and updating API statuses.
 Key functionalities include:

 - Asynchronous Fetching: It fetches the status of each API asynchronously using Axios.
 - Periodic Updates: The hook employs `useEffect` to periodically update API statuses at a configurable interval.